 Fishing Charter in Barcelona

 Many tourists, including myself, have no idea about the potential fishing opportunities on offer in the sleepy sea of the Mediterranean.
 I think it is because when the weather is at it’s best the water looks more like a bath than a large body of water.
-Underneath the calming water surface though is an abundant water life with exciting fish species any fishermen would be happy to catch.
+Underneath the calming water surface though is an abundance of water life with exciting fish species any fishermen would be happy to catch.
+Yet for some reason, not many people opt to go fishing in Barcelona while visiting the city.

 The fish species that are possible to catch vary slightly on the time of year you take a trip but they include tuna, dorado, bluefish, dentex and more.
 You can also target these fish in a variety of exciting fishing techniques that include bottom fishing, jigging, trolling and spin fishing.
 These fishing techniques are proven to get results in the waters around Barcelona.